openbracellc/hugo-2020JAN4_v1/site/content/values/_index.md

         - 3 lbs of coffee per month
       plan: Small
       price: '50'
-    - description: 'For the past few years, we have helped multiple business increase their website traffic, leads & revenue by 200% using our signature SEO.
-Here is our invitation: Try KEYSOME, if you desire your business to be found easily by the people that need your products.'
+    - description: 'For the past few years we have helped multiple business increase their website traffic leads & revenue by 200% using our signature SEO.
+Here is our invitation Try KEYSOME, if you desire your business to be found easily by the people that need your products.'
       items:
+        - 3 lbs of coffee per month
-      plan:
+      plan: Small
       price: ''
     - description: Want a few tiny batches from different varieties?
 Try our custom plan
       items: